 The Title IX Coordinator has the sole discretion and authority to determine whether a complaint of Prohibited Conduct falls within the jurisdiction of Title IX and Resolution Process "A" set forth above.
-If a complaint does not fall within Title IX jurisdiction, the Title IX Coordinator will dismiss the complaint and may choose to refer the complaint to the Office of Student Conduct.
-The Title IX Coordinator's decision to dismiss and/or refer a complaint is final and may not be appealed.
-However, a Complainant alleging Prohibited Conduct determined by the Title IX Coordinator to not fall within the jurisdiction of Title IX may take their complaint to the Office of Student Conduct on their own accord even if the Title IX
+If a complaint does not fall within Title IX jurisdiction, the Title IX Coordinator will dismiss the complaint and may choose to refer the complaint to either (i) the Office of Student Conduct and Conflict Resolution if the complaint is against a student; or (ii) the Office of Human Resources if the complaint is against an employee.